-Monthly, 18 and older, peer to peer grief support meetings for those who have lost someone they love to substance use disorder, addiction and/or overdose.
+Monthly, 18 and older, peer to peer grief support meetings for those in Massachusetts who have lost someone they love to substance use disorder, addiction and/or overdose.
 We welcome anyone who has experienced this type of loss.
 There is a meeting the first Wednesday of the month at the Braintree Town Hall, located at 1 JFK Memorial Drive Braintree Massachusetts 02184 7:00-8:30 p.m.
-There is also a meeting the third Tuesday of the month at the New Way Recovery Center located at 85 Quincy Ave Quincy Massachusetts 02169 7:00-8:30 p.m.
+There is also a meeting the second Thursday of the month in Weymouth at Crossroads Church 241 Broad St Weymouth Massachusetts 02188 7:00-8:30pm.
+And a meeting the third Tuesday of the month at A New Way Recovery Center located at 85 Quincy Ave Quincy Massachusetts 02169 7:00-8:30 p.m.
 We also have a closed Facebook group for members who attend our in person groups.

 Please contact us by phone or email to pre-register before your first meeting.
 Meetings are on an open ongoing basis after pre-registration.
-Currently facilitated by Robyn Houston-Bean, the meetings are not intended to replace therapy and/or counseling and the facilitator is not a licensed doctor or therapist.
+Currently facilitated by Robyn Houston-Bean and Darlene Mersereau, the meetings are not intended to replace therapy and/or counseling and the facilitators are not licensed doctors or therapists.